-#6 You’re never alone in a project
+#6 You’re never flying solo on a project

 #7 Don’t reinvent the wheel

-#9 Don’t disrespect manual workers
+#9 Show respect to manual workers

-As the motto goes, treat everyone with respect.
-Your engineering degree doesn’t make you any better than anyone else.
+Every project is a team effort.
+Treat everyone with respect.
+Your engineering degree doesn’t make you better than anyone else.
 In fact, many manual laborers will teach you a thing or two.
-And your design work will even improve.

-#12 Remain humble
+#12 Stay humble